Podcast cover

 Civic

-Civic is the flagship audio program from the San Francisco Public Press, a nonprofit news institution, covering the city and how it works.
-The radio program airs every weekday on KSFP -LP 102.5 FM in San Francisco.
+Civic is the flagship audio program from the San Francisco Public Press, a nonprofit news institution, covering important local issues and the unique experiences of living and working in San Francisco.
+The radio program airs Tuesdays and Thursdays on KSFP -LP 102.5 FM in San Francisco.

 Episodes